QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 Summary
 =======

-This proposal introduces a new notation ``limited``, denoting a limited reference to an object also known as ``rvalue`` in languages such as C++.
-It can then be used to denote a reference to a so called ``rvalue``, and implement move semantics similar to C++, as well as to some extent borrow semantics coming from Rust.
+This proposal introduces a new notation for``limited``, allowing it to be associated with variable or as a parameter mode.
+It receives values that should be moved instead of copied.
+This is a similar concept to the C++ rvalue reference.
+It also uses some safey aspects of the borrow checker coming from Rust.

 This proposal also addresses natural extensions of limited types made possible by limited objects and parameters.